 - Starscream glomps Megatron after returning from the past.
 Also note Starscream saying the beginning of what may be a Double Entendre: "Aren't you pleased to see us?"

-- Usually when Starscream begs for forgiveness from Megatron, it was in a sweet and innocent tone.
+- Usually when Starscream begs for forgiveness from Megatron, his cloying tone can be interpreted as a sweet and innocent tone.

 - In "Bruticus' Revenge", Starscream tries to convince Megatron that the Combaticons forced him to threaten him, Shockwave was the only one to respond while quoting "He is lying!".